-The Australian College of Nursing (ACN) was proud to collaborate with the Hon Greg Hunt MP, Minister for Health, to present the inaugural Health Minister’s Award for Nursing Trailblazers in April 2019.
+The Australian College of Nursing (ACN) was proud to collaborate with the Minister for Health, to present the inaugural Health Minister’s Award for Nursing Trailblazers in April 2019.
 The award celebrated and acknowledged the extraordinary contribution nurses make to the Australian health care system and gave much needed recognition to the leaders of our profession.
 Four Finalists were selected for the award, all whom are outstanding high achievers in their specialist fields and have been influential in dramatically improving the quality of health and aged care in Australia.

 ACN is currently running a four-part series on our NurseClick blog sharing video interviews with the four Finalists.
 The third video features Professor Sandy Middleton FACN, Professor of Nursing at the Australian Catholic University and Director of the Nursing Research Institute.
 Professor Middleton’s influential work on stroke management protocols has been adopted all across Australia and is currently being implemented in twelve European countries.